 The treatment for anxiety after COVID is comprises stress reduction therapy, relaxation therapy, and cognitive behavioural therapy (CBT).
 Medication may be prescribed in some circumstances.

 Please feel free to contact The Cabin to schedule a consultation with one of our clinical experts in the field who can provide advice and treatment alternatives.
 You don’t need to suffer alone; help is just a phone call away.

 According to recent studies, treatment for anxiety caused by COVID should be founded on a holistic healthcare philosophy.

-Anxiety problems can also be reduced through psychoeducational sessions, Mindfulness and learning deep breathing techniques.
-An experienced mental health provider such as The Cabin, may occasionally recommend taking anti-anxiety medication in the short term until your own resilience improves.
-You or your loved one may feel alone with this predicament but there is hope of overcoming these post-COVID anxiety issues.
+Anxiety problems can also be reduced through psychoeducational sessions, Mindfulness, and learning deep breathing techniques.
+An experienced mental health provider such as The Cabin may occasionally recommend taking anti-anxiety medication in the short term until your own resilience improves.
+You or your loved one may feel alone in this predicament but there is the hope of overcoming these post-COVID anxiety issues.

 Some Self-Help Techniques